BartekB-it/LogSniper/README.md

 - Future expansion into a **lightweight SIEM** or a **honeypot**
 - **Threat hunting** by identifying security events like failed logins, suspicious scanning, and privilege escalation

+## What's New

+**v0.2 – Geolocation & API request limiting**
+- **Automatic IP geolocation** for all log types (access, auth, evtx): Each detected event is enriched with country, region, city, and timezone using ip-api.com.

+- **API limit awareness**: Geolocation requests are throttled to 40 per minute (in line with the API provider's fair usage policy).
+If the script reaches this limit, it will automatically pause and resume when allowed.

 ## How to Use

 1. **Install Dependencies**: